 The set is lit, revealing a small chemistry lab, bookcases, house living spaces, and a park bench.
 Representing seemingly disparate contexts in the same space, the set’s variety provided effective, seamless transitions in an intimate stage for the incipient exegesis and belief systems about to predominate tonight’s repartee.

-The play is a sensitively portrayed examination of sometimes antipodal beliefs as characterized by Dr. Morgan (Robert S. Gregory), Nobel prize-winning medical researcher, and Pastor Wilmont (Joel Shaw), father of Dr. Morgan’s gifted and brilliant lab assistant Bret Wilmont (Tom Koch).
-As the savant young scientist begins to struggle with his father’s sanctimonious, strict application of biblical principles as he interprets them, Bret is parched with curiosity as he queries the accomplished, erudite, and kindly Dr. Morgan about his beliefs, spirituality, and religious systems.
+The play is a sensitively portrayed examination of sometimes antipodal beliefs as characterized by Dr. Morgan (Robert S. Gregory), Nobel prize-winning medical researcher, and Pastor Wilmont (Joel Shaw), father of Dr. Morgan’s gifted and brilliant lab assistant, Bret Wilmont (Tom Koch).
+As the savant young scientist struggles with his father’s sanctimonious, strict application of biblical principles as he interprets them, Bret is parched with curiosity as he queries the accomplished, erudite, and kindly Dr. Morgan about his beliefs, spirituality, and religious systems.

 Tensions abound as the story evolves.
 As Bret’s association with and regard for Dr. Morgan grows, he appears to question his father’s strict religious beliefs and how a career as a medical researcher vs. a medical doctor may conflict with godly purposes.
-This in turn evokes friction with his girlfriend Martha Grange (Alyssa Palmigiano) about their future together as a married, god-fearing couple with god-fearing children.
-Dr. Signa (Maura Moreau), a professor at the local seminary meets regularly with Bret to monitor his religiosity.
+This, in turn, evokes friction with his girlfriend Martha Grange (Alyssa Palmigiano), about their future as a married couple with god-fearing children.
+Dr. Signa (Maura Moreau), a professor at the local seminary, meets regularly with Bret to monitor his religiosity.
 She surreptitiously reports to Pastor Wilmont her growing concerns.
-We also catch a glimpse of Scott (Blake McAlister) meeting secretly with Bret’s girlfriend Martha to earn her romantic regard.
+We also glimpse Scott (Blake McAlister) secretly meeting Bret’s girlfriend, Martha to earn her romantic regard.

 The story provokes our participation in contextual thought and introspection.
 One cannot help but examine their own experiences with religion, its subjective demands for blind faith and belief in God and the supernatural, how many are taught to suffer in the living world because of natural sin, and how we may have come to view science and its widely accepted, objective views of the world and life that conflict with some religions.
 Perhaps one ruminates on Charles Darwin’s theories about evolution and their impact on religious dogma, how one views biblical accounts of making wine out of water, Lazarus and Christ rising from the dead, Christ and Satan, good and evil, or how to ensure entry into Heaven vs. Hell.
 Are people who do not attend church as kind, spiritual, generous, caring, and loyal as those who do?
 How many have died in the name of religion?
 What about the Spanish Inquisition, the Crusades, or the causes of the Reformation?
 Is rock n’ roll sinful?

-It’s disturbing to discover that Pastor Wilmont, for religious reasons, refused his other then-teenaged son medical treatment for appendicitis resulting in his death, a glaring tant pis.
-This early revelation amplified by Bret’s heartbreaking dozing nightmare certainly placed doubts on the Pastor’s credibility and focuses sharply on religious zealots that ignore medicine and science to disturbing, fatal limits.
+For religious reasons, it’s disturbing to discover that Pastor Wilmont refused his other then-teenaged son medical treatment for appendicitis, resulting in his death, a glaring tant pis.
+This early revelation, amplified by Bret’s heartbreaking dozing nightmare, certainly doubts the Pastor’s credibility and focuses sharply on religious zealots who ignore medicine and science to disturbing, fatal limits.
 It also seems absurd in the depicted context that Bret doesn’t drink alcohol because of his religious upbringing.
 After all, as the learned Dr. Morgan convincingly explains, drinking alcohol in moderation can be healthy.
 When Bret meets Dr. Morgan’s lovely, exciting, and urbane daughter, Megan Morgan (Madison Finney), a growing mutual attraction complicates Bret’s contemplations and attempts to reconcile science while remaining devout.

 155 1st Ave., New York, NY 10003